-For any advising questions, please contact Nicole Pietrucha (npietruc@umd.edu).
+For any advising questions, please contact the MLIS academic advisor.

 MLIS Degree-Specific Requirements

 General MLIS Requirements

 MLIS students must complete 36 credit hours of coursework within five calendar years from their first registered semester.
 At least 24 of the 36 required credits must be LBSC, INST, or INFM courses taken in the iSchool.